solace-fi/solace-docs/docs/dev-docs/frontend/context-managers/cached-data-manager.md

 ### Version and Reload

 CachedDataManager controls app-wide data refresh.
-This is made possible with parts of the app relying on `version` and `dataVersion`.
+This is because the app listens to changes in `latestBlock`, which changes on every new block.

-`version` is a number that increments by 1 every time its respective function `reload` is called, regardless of where it was called from.
-By incrementing `version` , any part of the app that has it as a dependency, will refresh.

-`dataVersion` is similar to `version` , except its respective function `dataReload` is only called within the manager on an interval.

 ### Gas Prices